 We have to fly to Nepalgunj from Kathmandu.
-Nepalgunj is the jumping-off place for flights and busses throughout western Nepal.
-Unfortunately there is no connecting flight to Jumla (the start of our trek), so we will spend the night here.
+Nepalgunj is the jumping-off place for flights and buses throughout western Nepal.
+Unfortunately, there is no connecting flight to Jumla (the start of our trek), so we will spend the night here.

 Nepalgunj to Jumla

-An early morning plane will take us to the town of Jumla, which lies on the banks of the Tila Khola river at 2370 meter.
-Jumla is one of the highest rice-growing areas of the world, where the unique ‘red’-rice is grown.
+An early morning plane will take us to the town of Jumla, which lies on the banks of the Tila Khola river at 2370 meters.
+Jumla is known for being one of the highest altitude rice-growing areas in the world, where the unique "red" rice is grown.
 We will meet our trekking crew today and make the final preparations for our camping-trek.

 Jumla to Gothi Chaur (2500m)

-From Jumla our trail leads past several water-driven mills before dropping to the confluence of the Tila Khola and the Chaudhabise Khola.
-We cross both rivers on a cantilever bridge which looks like it is held together by giant clothes pegs.
-From here our trail climbs gently alongside rice terraces to the village of Dochal Ghara at 2530 meter.
-From here we follow the trail through a forest of maples and walnuts to a meadow.
-In season the wildflowers seen here include cinquefoils, terrestrial orchids, forget-me-nots, mints, buttercups, primulas, edelweiss and gentians.
-Beyond the meadow the trail climbs to a rocky cairn at Pattyata Lagna (2830m), and then descends into a magnificent alpine amphitheatre towards Gothi Chaur close to the stream at the bottom of the valley.
-At the spring here there are some 13th century Malla dynasty stone carvings.
-We set up camp close to the river (5 hrs).
+From Jumla, our trail leads past several water-driven mills before dropping to the confluence of the Tila Khola and the Chaudhabise Khola.
+We cross both rivers on a cantilever bridge, which looks like it is held together by giant clothes pegs.
+From here, our trail climbs gently alongside rice terraces to the village of Dochal Ghara at 2,530 meters.
+From here, we follow the trail through a forest of maples and walnuts to a meadow.
+In season, the wildflowers seen here include cinquefoils, terrestrial orchids, forget-me-nots, mints, buttercups, primulas, edelweiss, and gentians.
+Beyond the meadow, the trail climbs to a rocky cairn at Pattaya Lagna (2,830 m) and then descends into a magnificent alpine amphitheater towards Gothi Chaur, close to the stream at the bottom of the valley.
+At the spring here, there are some 13th-century Malla dynasty stone carvings.
+We set up camp close to the river (5 hours away).

 Gothi Chaur to Naphukana (3080m)

-We will re-enter the Tila river valley and follow this river slowly to its source.
-After ascending through fields of barley and buckwheat we arrive at the trail junction at Muni Sangu, a small settlement where we can see peculiar carved wooden faces, called dok-pa and are supposed to offer protection from evil spirits.
+We will re-enter the Tila River valley and follow this river slowly to its source.
+After ascending through fields of barley and buckwheat, we arrive at the trail junction at Muni Sangu, a small settlement where we can see peculiarly carved wooden faces called dok-pa that are supposed to offer protection from evil spirits.
 These faces can be seen throughout the whole Dolpo region.
-We stay on the southern side of the river from here as the valley slowly becomes narrower and follow our way to Changrikot (a series of houses built into the hillside on the opposite side of the river at 2900m).
-The trail then finally crosses the river and climbs towards the grey stone houses of Chotra (3010m).
-The village has typical mani walls (walls containing stones carved with Tibetan Buddhist prayers) and a kani (arch, decorated with paintings on the inside) over the trail.
+We stay on the southern side of the river from here as the valley slowly becomes narrower and follow our way to Changrikot (a series of houses built into the hillside on the opposite side of the river at 2,900 m).
+The trail then finally crosses the river and climbs towards the gray stone houses of Chotra (3,010 m).
+The village has typical Mani walls (walls containing stones carved with Tibetan Buddhist prayers) and a Kani (an arch decorated with paintings on the inside) over the trail.
 A short distance from here is the Tibetan settlement of Naphukana where we will make our camp (6 hrs).

 Naphukana to Balasa (3110m)

 The trail becomes steeper today as it climbs past rocky fields to forests of oaks and birch trees strangled with Spanish moss.
-The climb will end at the Mauri lagna (‘honey pass’) at 3820 meter.
-From this pass we have good views of the snowy peaks of Gutumba (5608m) and Mataumba (5767m) to the north-east and Bhalu Himal (5460m) to the south.
-We will descent from here to the Bheri valley to the large Khampa settlement of Chaurikot at 3060 meter.
-A short time past this village there are some excellent campsites alongside the trail (5 hrs).
+The climb will end at the Mauri Lagna (the "honey pass") at 3,820 meters.
+From this pass, we will have good views of the snowy peaks of Gutumba (5,608 m) and Mataumba (5,767 m) to the north-east and Bhalu Himal (5,460 m) to the south.
+We will descend from here to the Bheri valley to the large Khampa settlement of Chaurikot at 3,060 meters.
+A short distance past this village, there are some excellent campsites alongside the trail (5 hours).

 Balasa to Forest Camp (3100m)

 We will continue our trek through walnut forests; the local people seldom eat the nuts but use them as a source for cooking oil.
-We slowly descend to the village of Rimi at 2890 meter, where the amusing faces of the dok-pa peek at us from the tops of houses.
-After crossing the stream we will arrive in Kaigaon (2610m), where we will find the first shop since leaving Jumla.
-The route climbs steeply up from here through pastures into a forest of birches and wild roses to an elevation of 3230 meter and then levels out in a forest of rhododendrons and oaks, the home of black langur monkeys.
-We will slowly descend along the side of a large valley to a few campsites in the forest (5 hrs).
+We slowly descend to the village of Rimi at 2,890 meters, where the amusing faces of the dok-pa peek at us from the tops of houses.
+After crossing the stream, we will arrive in Kaigaon (2,610 m), where we will find the first shop since leaving Jumla.
+The route climbs steeply from here through pastures into a forest of birches and wild roses to an elevation of 3,230 meters and then levels out in a forest of rhododendrons and oaks, the home of black langur monkeys.
+We will slowly descend along the side of a large valley to a few campsites in the forest (5 hours).

 Forest Camp to Tibrikot (2100m)

-Today we will climb to the pass of Balangra La at 3760 meter, from where we can see Dhaulageri Himal on clear days.
-From here our trail descends to a large yak farm in the forest at 3160 meter.
-From here the trail levels out and continues through a treeless, waterless area, before making our final 500 meter descent through a rocky area to the stream just below Tibrikot, where we can make a good campsite.
-Tibrikot is a picturesque village on a promontory overlooking the Thulo Bheri valley (6 hrs).
+Today we will climb to the pass of Balangra La at 3760 meters, from where we can see Dhaulagiri Himal on clear days.
+From here, our trail descends to a large yak farm in the forest at 3,160 meters.
+From here, the trail levels out and continues through a treeless, waterless area before making our final 500-meter descent through a rocky area to the stream just below Tibrikot, where we can make a good campsite.
+Tibrikot is a picturesque village on a promontory overlooking the Thulo Bheri valley (6 hrs)

 Tibrikot to Dunai (2130m)

-We climb slightly to the temple of Tibrikot, which is dedicated to the goddess Tripura Sundari Devi, from where we descend past extensive rice terraces to a long suspension bridge.
+We will climb to the temple of Tibrikot, which is dedicated to the goddess Tripura Sundari.
+From there, we descend past extensive rice terraces to a long suspension bridge.
 The rest of the day we will follow the Thulo Bheri river, passing the tiny settlements of Su Pani and Beti.
 Our trail continues with a few ups and downs to the village of Dunai, which we enter through a fancy gate.
-Here we can sleep in a ‘normal’ bed again and enjoy our well deserved hot shower (5 hrs).
+Here we can sleep in a "normal" bed again and enjoy our well-deserved hot shower (5 hours).

 Dunai to Juphal (Dolpo airport)

-Dolpo flights always arrive and depart early in the morning because of strong winds coming from the Thulo Bheri valley that usually begin at 10 am.
-It is at least a 3 hours walk from Dunai to the airport in Juphal village, so the only reasonable thing is to spend a night here.
+Dolpo flights always arrive and depart early in the morning because of strong winds coming from the Thulo Bheri valley that usually begin at 10 a.m.
+It is at least a 3-hour walk from Dunai to the airport in Juphal village, so the only reasonable thing is to spend a night here.